 As you get older, the risk of certain events becomes more probable, and your premiums are calculated to reflect this.

-There may also be a difference in premiums for males and females as risks associated with a gender change over time.
-For example, females have a higher life expectancy than males and are less likely to have fatal accidents at younger ages, so female’s premiums can often be lower at older and younger ages for Life cover.
+There may also be a difference in premiums for males and females as life and health outcomes vary by gender.
+For example, females have a higher life expectancy than males and are less likely to have fatal accidents at younger ages, so premiums for females can often be lower at older and younger ages for Life Cover.

 You're more likely to claim if you have pre-existing or hereditary medical health conditions.
 The premium we calculate reflects that risk and would have been considered when you first applied for your insurance.